 Related databases and resources

-- WhoProfits Settlement Industry database - including privately-owned companies that are not publicly traded
+- WhoProfits Settlement Industry database - updated regularly and includes privately-owned companies that are not publicly-traded

 - Gush Shalom Settlement Products Wiki